British Rail Class 143: Operations

-During their early years, the Class 143s originally worked in the North-East of England.
-Subsequently, the entire fleet was transferred to Wales and South-West England.
+During their early years, the Class 143s worked originally in the North East of England.
+Subsequently, the entire fleet was transferred to Wales and South West England.

 The Rail Vehicle Accessibility (Interoperable Rail System) Regulations 2008 and the subsequent Persons of Reduced Mobility - Technical Specification for Interoperability (PRM-TSI) require that all public passenger trains must be accessible by 1 January 2020.
 As originally delivered, the Class 143 does not meet this requirement and had to be withdrawn without modifications to become compliant.
 During the 2010s, the rolling-stock leasing company Porterbrook proposed an extensive refurbishment of both the Class 143 and 144 units with the purpose of satisfying the diverse needs of this requirement; it was noted that the envisioned modifications would necessitate a significant reduction in the number of seats available.

 Great Western Railway (GWR) was one such operator of the Class 143.
 Its units were mainly used on short-distance services around Exeter, but had previously been common on various services in the Bristol area as well.
 At one point, as part of the franchise's plans to modernise its fleet, GWR planned to withdraw its remaining eight units by December 2019 via a cascade programme that would see the type being entirely replaced with Class 150s.
 On 11 December 2019, the Department for Transport issued a dispensation, allowing GWR to continue to operate its Class 143 fleet up until 31 December 2020.

 Their fleet was withdrawn in December 2020.